 #2 Plan-B ( Levonorgestrel)

-Perhaps a drug that is not often considered particularly risky, Plan-B (otherwise known as the Morning After Pill) is an emergency contraception tablet that is often used as a “backup”.
-Plan-B can be taken within 72 hours of unprotected sex, or in cases where birth control has failed to prevent unwanted pregnancy.
+Levonorgestrel (otherwise known as the Morning After Pill) is an emergency contraception tablet that is often used as a “backup.”
+Plan-B is one of the best-known brands.
+It is effective if you take it within 72 hours of unprotected sex.
+You can also use it in cases where birth control has failed to prevent unwanted pregnancy.

-The active compound in Plan-B is known as levonorgestrel, which is a Progestin – a hormonal drug which directly affects a woman’s menstrual cycle and pregnancy.
-The side effects of Plan-B can range from mild to extremely severe, and these effects become worse upon repeat consumption.
+Levonorgestrel is a Progestin, a hormonal drug that directly affects a woman’s menstrual cycle and pregnancy.
+Its side effects can range from mild to extremely severe, and these effects become worse upon repeat consumption.

-With millions of women taking the Morning After Pill each year in America, and a large percentage of these taking the pill more than once, the following side effects can make for quite a concern:
+Millions of women take the Morning After Pill (MAP) each year in America.
+A large percentage of them take the pill more than once.
+Therefore, the following side effects are concerning:

 - Weight gain